SHOPPING FOR AUTO SERVICES IN HOUSTON

 Please keep this in mind when shopping for automotive service.
 Maintaining a professional automotive repair business is very costly these days.
 Many shops have gone out of business due to the huge number of federal, state, and city fees, along with mandated EPA and OSHA requirements, and the sudden increase of business/liability and medical insurance in recent years.

 Employing some of the most experienced, skilled, and award-winning Honda technicians in the country, purchasing and maintaining the latest state of the art equipment required to service and repair your Honda or Acura, purchasing and stocking the most reliable parts for your car, consistently training and upgrading to surpass your expectations while offering a 2 year/24,000 mile warranty, creates a very demanding overhead.
 This is the professional service we have chosen to offer our customers and have done so since 1987, not bargain-basement discount service that may not last through the week!

 All of us here at HCS Automotive strive each day to offer the most professional experience possible, while maintaining honest, dependable service at a fair price.
-So please, after you have price shopped around, actually take a moment to come by one of our convenient locations and compare the quality of our personal service.
+So please, after you have price shopped around, actually take a moment to come by and compare the quality of our personal service.
 We want to encourage you to be a wise and educated service shopper, for this is hopefully not just a one time visit, but the beginning of a long term relationship for all your Honda or Acura service needs.
 You can also check out our tips for finding a great shop in this section of our web site.